 - The developer can’t usually just put breakpoints in the code and step through the error scenario since that would stop service to the end-users (assuming the nightmare of a downed system had not already materialized).

-An effective production debugger needs to overcome these challenges.
+An effective live debugger needs to overcome these challenges.

-There are several product categories within the production debugging neighborhood.
+There are several product categories within the live debugging neighborhood of an enterprise tool stack.
 While they all do something to help debug production systems, none are sufficient to effectively determine root cause to enable a complete and final fix.

 This is one of the oldest methods used to debug production systems.
 Get a memory dump of the system when an error occurs and try to decipher that.
 The problem with memory dumps is that at best, they are cryptic and hard to decipher, and at worst, they provide a snapshot of the computer’s memory at one point in the flow of execution, while the root cause of the error may be somewhere completely different.